OGBlackDiamond/OGBlackDiamond/README.md

 ## About Me
 Hello!
 I'm Caden.
 No, the name "BlackDiamond" doesn't mean anything special, I just thought it sounded cool in school and it stuck as my pseudoname online.
 I get it, its cringe, blah blah blah.
 I'm not creative enought to think of anything better.

-Fedora Linux is my operating system of choice.
+Arch Linux is my operating system of choice.

 I enjoy tiling window managers.